Welcome to Ho Chi Minh City – the ever-bustling and chaotic business and financial hub of Vietnam.

 In the past, District 2 was one of the poorest areas in Ho Chi Minh City because the Saigon River separated it from District 1, but nowadays things are much different.

-Ho Chi Minh City is a vast and eclectic city.
+Ho Chi Minh City is a vast and eclectic city and is one of the best spots to visit when backpacking Vietnam.
 It’s got a huge variety of neighbourhoods, so make sure to pick the one that’s best for you.

 Ho Chi Minh District 1 is the heart of HCMC.
 Established by the French Government in 1859 as the centre for government office buildings, this is the central commercial, cultural, and business hub.

 You’ll find beautiful French architecture, busy markets, tree-lined boulevards, and cuisine from all around the world.
-With so many things to explore here, this is a great area to base yourself on your first visit.
+With so many places to visit in Ho Chi Minh, this is a great area to base yourself on your first visit.

-If you’re visiting Ho Chi Minh City on a budget or looking for nightlife, then Pham Ngu Lao is the place to go.
-This area of Ho Chi Minh District 1 has been well-known in backpacker circles for years.
+If you’re visiting Ho Chi Minh City on a budget or looking for a lively nightlife scene, then Pham Ngu Lao is the place to go.
+This area of Ho Chi Minh District 1 has been well-known in backpacker circles for years and is great for solo travellers in Vietnam.

 Bordering the south end of District 1 is Ho Chi Minh District 5.
 Home to a massive Chinatown (known locally as “Cholon”), this area is a great way to escape colonial architecture and Western fast-food restaurants and truly feel like you’re in Asia.